Learn About Internships at Equinor, Formerly Known as Statoil

 Oil and gas are still the world's most important energy sources and until alternatives become more practical and affordable the industry will continue to flourish.
 One industry report claims that by 2020, the oil industry will have created an additional 1.3 million new positions.
 Positions like geologists, field engineers, accountants, and others are in short supply and high demand.
-First, let's look at the different positions in the field, then possible internships at Statoil, then advice for improving your chances of getting an internship at Statoil.
+First, let's look at the different positions in the field, then possible internships at Equinor, and finally, advice for improving your chances of getting an internship at Equinor.

 According to the American Association of Petroleum geologist positions start at approximately $100,000 and can exceed $150,000 a year.
 And, because oil drilling is founded on geology it's the first step.
 A Bachelor of Science degree is the minimum requirement to be a geologist, although a master's degree will give your career a boost.